 Pictured above: transmission drain plug

-Disconnect the AC Compressor and the Power Steering
+Disconnect the AC Compressor, Power Steering and Power Transistor

 If you are going to keep air conditioning in your car, unbolt the AC compressor from the block and set it to the side without disconnecting its lines.
 Otherwise, since you had it depressurized earlier, simply remove the whole assembly along with the AC condenser in front of the radiator.

-For the power steering pump, place a drain pan under the lower, thinner hose on the pump and remove the hose, draining the power steering fluid from the reservoir into the pan.
+The power steering pump is located directly above the AC compressor and needs to be drained and then disconnected.
+Place a drain pan under the lower, thinner hose on the pump and remove the hose, draining the power steering fluid from the reservoir into the pan.
 Now remove the large hose from the top of the pump and set it to the side.
 Since the KA power steering pump is not used with the CA18DET motorset, you can leave the pump attached to the block.

 Disconnect Electrical Components